misha-armatura/flowdriver/README.md

 - **grpcb.in** - Public gRPC testing service.
 - **Evans** - CLI tool for interacting with gRPC servers.
 - **BloomRPC** - GUI client for testing gRPC services.

-For more advanced testing, use:
-- **Postman** - Supports gRPC for testing and debugging.
-- **gRPCurl** - Command-line tool for interacting with gRPC servers.

 If you need full control, set up a local gRPC server using tools like **grpc-go**, **grpc-java**, or **grpc-node**.
 For real-world data, explore public gRPC APIs like **Google APIs** or **etcd**.